Flexible Leadership: The Rise of the New CMO

 Historically, a CMO has been responsible for shaping an organisation's brand identity, crafting marketing strategies, and driving revenue growth.
 A recent article by McKinsey & Company advises that marketing departments responsibilities have expanded well beyond this remit.

 Successful CMOs must now also be change makers - unifiers that support the long term vision of a company while delivering short term results in turbulent market conditions.
+They're now required to deliver transformation alongside growth - and do more with less.

 Adding to market dynamics and the additional capability required of the role, companies also face the perpetual challenge of balancing resource allocation while striving for growth.
-This is particularly so for startups and small to medium-sized enterprises (SMEs).

 How can this gap in the market be addressed?